gboehl/dynare/doc/manual/source/the-model-file.rst

     or the piecewise Kalman filter (default).
 An issue that can arise in the context of estimation is a structural shock dropping out of the model in a particular regime.
     For example, at the zero lower bound on interest rates, the monetary policy shock in the Taylor rule will not appear anymore.
-This may create a problem of stochastic singularity if there are then more observables than shocks.
-To avoid this issue, the data points for the zero interest rate should be set to NaN and the standard deviation of the associated shock set to 0 for the corresponding periods using the ``heteroskedastic_shocks`` block.
+This may create a problem if there are then more observables than shocks.
+The way to handle this issue depends on the type of filter used.
+    The first step is to set the data points for the zero interest rate period to NaN.
+For the piecewise Kalman filter, the standard deviation of the associated shock needs to be set to 0 for the corresponding periods using the ``heteroskedastic_shocks`` block.
+This avoids stochastic singularity.
+    However, this approach does not work for the inversion filter as the ``heteroskedastic_shocks`` block does not do anything here.
+For the inversion filter, as many shocks as observables are required at each point in time.
+Dynare assumes a one-to-one mapping between the declared shocks in ``varexo`` and declared observables in ``varobs``.
+For example, if the second declared observable is NaN in a given period, Dynare will drop the second declared shock.

+    .. warning:: If there are missing values, it is imperative for the inversion filter that the declaration order of shocks and observables is conformable.
+Sticking with our example, if the nominal interest is the second ``varobs`` and is set to NaN, the inversion filter will drop the second declared shock.
+If that second declared shock is, e.g., a TFP shock, it will be dropped instead of the intended monetary policy shock.

     Note that models with unit roots will require the user to specify the ``diffuse_filter`` option as otherwise Blanchard-Kahn errors will be triggered.
 For the piecewise Kalman filter, the